 Judas then, having taken a detachment of soldiers and officers from the chief priests and the Pharisees, came there with lanterns, torches, and weapons.
 John 18:3 (WEB)

 - In the verse above look at the entourage that Judas arrived with.
-But click this link to see what the power of God did when Jesus first spoke to all of them.
+But read the passage to see what the power of God did when Jesus first spoke to all of them.
 Most people never see this verse.
+Have you ever seen this before?
 John 18:6

 - Do you remember this promise Jesus made about the disciples?
 John 18:8&9